Contact Ellis County Criminal Defense Lawyer

 By: Mark Griffith, Attorney at Law

-Mark D. Griffith & Associates; Attorneys
+Mark D. Griffith & Associates; Attorney

 When you have been arrested and charged with a drug crime; for example, in Ellis County, Texas (or any other county in Texas) there a few things you should know: